worlds-biggest-software-project/010-infrastructure-cost-optimizer/README.md

 We welcome contributions from developers, domain experts, and potential users.
 See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

-**Important:** All contributions must be your own original work or clearly attributed open-source material with a compatible licence.
+All contributions must be your own original work or clearly attributed open-source material with a compatible licence.
 Copyright infringement and licence violations will not be tolerated and will result in immediate removal of the offending contribution.
 If you are unsure whether a piece of code, text, or other material is safe to contribute, open an issue and ask before submitting.

 ---

 ## Licence

 Licence to be determined.
-See [discussion](#) for context.